farookahmedalishaik/chat-intent-pipeline/README.md

 ### What does the project do?

 This project implements a complete, end-to-end Machine Learning Operations (MLOps)/ AI Data Analyst pipeline for **Intent Classification**.
-It automatically processes raw text messages, fine-tunes a powerful **BERT (Bidirectional Encoder Representations from Transformers)** model to understand and categorize the underlying intent of these messages, and then deploys this model as an interactive web application for real-time predictions.
+It automatically processes text messages, fine-tunes a powerful **BERT (Bidirectional Encoder Representations from Transformers)** model to understand and categorize the underlying intent of these messages, and then deploys this model as an interactive web application for real-time predictions.
 The pipeline handles everything from data ingestion and cleaning, through secure storage in a **MySQL** database, to model training, evaluation, versioning on **Hugging Face Hub**, and public deployment on **Streamlit Cloud**.

 ### What does the project showcase?